 A minor is an approved program of study, not leading to a degree, in an area outside the major.
-A minor comprises a minimum of 15 credit hours; half of these credit hours must be taken at SUNY Cortland.
-Students cannot earn a minor in the same area as the major or concentration.
-Likewise, students cannot earn a concentration in the same area as the minor.
+A minor comprises a minimum of 15 credit hours; at least half of these credit hours must be taken at SUNY Cortland.
+Students cannot minor in the same area as the major.
+There may be department limitations on addition of a minor based on major or concentration course work.
+Please check the catalog for specific restrictions.

-Concentration
+• Concentration